AndresPrza/Recipee/README.md

    <p> Recipee is a project I made for school.
 The idea was to create a website kind of like a social media,
-    in which you could easily find dish recipes you could prepare with ingredients you already had.</p>
+    in which you could easily find food recipes you could prepare with ingredients you already had.</p>

 ### Project status